Vika-Mozgovaia/BI-Portfolio/README.md

 My name is **Viktoria Mozgovaia**.

-I am a **BI Analyst** with more than **15 years of experience in marketing, management, and business analysis**.
+I am a **BI Analyst** with over **15 years of experience in marketing, management, and business analysis**.

-Throughout my career, I managed a marketing department, analyzed advertising campaign performance, developed sales plans, worked with CRM systems, Yandex Metrica, and management reporting.
+Throughout my career, I have managed a marketing department, analyzed advertising campaign performance, developed sales plans, worked with CRM systems, Yandex Metrica, and management reporting.
 I have always been passionate about identifying patterns in data and using them to support business decision-making.

-I am currently developing my expertise in **Business Intelligence and Data Analytics**.
+I am currently expanding my expertise in **Business Intelligence and Data Analytics**.
 I build dashboards, analyze data, and use SQL and Python to solve business problems.

 ---